SDU-eScience/UCloud-Courses/README.md

 When the university course is completed, the corresponding UCloud course will remain available on UCloud by default.
 This will allow the teacher to update and reuse the material in later semesters, and make it possible for other teachers to use the material as well.

-The teacher who developed the course can request to have the digital course removed from UCloud.
+The teacher who developed the course can request to have the UCloud course removed from UCloud.
 When the request for removal has been approved, the UCloud course in question will be scheduled for removal and will be marked as such.
 The removal will only take place in the next [bi-annual update](ucloud-courses-requirements.md#course-updates-are-conducted-bi-annually) to ensure that any ongoing use of the UCloud course by others can be completed before the removal.

 > It is never possible to remove materials from this GitHub repository.
 Thus, the removal of a UCloud course will *not* be followed by the removing of the corresponding material from the GitHub repository.